TheParadox543/MalankaraOrthodoxLiturgica/README.md

 - 📑 **Bookmarks & Favorites**
   Quickly access and save frequently used prayers for easy reference.

-- 🕰️ **Pray Now**
-  Context-aware feature that navigates directly to the appropriate prayer based on the current time of day.

 - 📅 **Liturgical Calendar Integration**
   View the Malankara Orthodox Church's liturgical calendar for feasts, fasts, and special occasions.